Ryan Bollinger

-Ryan Michael Bollinger (born February 4, 1991) is an American professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
-He previously played in the CPBL for the Fubon Guardians.
+Ryan Michael Bollinger (born February 4, 1991) is an American professional baseball pitcher for the Gauting Indians of the Deutsche Baseball Liga.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians and Rakuten Monkeys.
 In 2018, he was promoted to the major leagues by the New York Yankees, but he did not appear in a game, making him a phantom ballplayer.

 Career

 Born in Apple Valley, California, Bollinger attended Minot High School in Minot, North Dakota, where he played for the baseball team.
 He committed to attend Iowa Western Community College to play college baseball.

 Philadelphia Phillies

 The Philadelphia Phillies selected Bollinger in the 47th round, with the 1,247th overall selection, of the 2009 MLB draft as a first baseman, and he signed rather than enroll in college.
-Bollinger never appeared in a game for the Phillies organization and was released on June 15, 2010.
+Bollinger was released on June 15, 2010, having appeared in only seven games in the Phillies system.

 Windy City ThunderBolts

 In July 2010, Bollinger signed with the Windy City ThunderBolts of the Frontier League, an independent baseball league, in 2010 as a pitcher.
 He did not allow a run in 6.0 innings pitched for the club.